yuchieh0621mumu/PPE_pers_23/Journal.md

 today is the third class and we tried several new --git commands like "git reverse" "git reset"--

 #séance 3 I AM ERROR

+EX1.b git log  c063bb7cd8bdfd99456495759587a5033c3a6197/
+"git revert 51fedf4
+error: your local changes would be overwritten by revert.
+hint: commit your changes or stash them to proceed.
+fatal: revert failed"